Do you plan on working as a teacher abroad? If so, you might like to try to apply for the JET Programme.

 By fulfilling these primary responsibilities, ALTs contribute significantly to the English language education of students in Japan and foster a deeper appreciation for international perspectives and communication.

-• Not have participated in the Programme since the 2021 JET Programme year or have participated in the Programme for more than 6 years in total.
+- not have participated on the Programme since the 2022 JET Programme year (inclusive of March 2022 arrivals) or have participated on the Programme for more than 6 years in total.

-• Must not have lived in Japan for 6 or more years in total since 2014.
+- not have lived in Japan for 6 or more years in total since 2015

 Additional evaluation points will be given to applicants who: